followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateDisplayValue.md

 <!--typeFunctionReturnType-->any<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A display value for the cell.
+The value for the cell to display.
 <!--/typeFunctionReturnDescription-->